 While silver is definitely a precious metal, the usages of this metal are much wider than just the jewelry industry.
 Silver is a great electro-conductor which makes it a beneficial metal in the manufacturing of electrical and electronic components.
-Silver is a cost-effective and well performing metal for the industry.
+Silver is a cost-effective and high-performance metal for the electronics industry.
 For example, it can be used in copper or brass connectors in order to increase conductivity.
 In other cases, silver is used as an anti-tarnishing plating and can prevent scratches and retain the attractiveness of parts.

 "The future will either be green or not at all."

 In mining applications, electrowinning is used to recover silver and gold from cyanide-based leach solutions.
 The precious metals are first dissolved or "leached" from the ore or concentrate into a solution using cyanide.
 The leach solution loaded with gold or silver is known as Pregnant Leach Solution or PLS.
 Electrowinning is then used to recover the metals in pure form by applying a voltage in a cell containing PLS as the electrolyte.
 Due to its reactivity and place on the electrochemical series, silver is electrodeposited with gold in preference to many other base metals.
 If the concentration of silver is roughly equal to or greater than gold in the PLS, the silver can actually be used as a collector to facilitate the electrodeposition of gold.
 The resulting deposit is a gold-silver alloy.